 - Standing Stretch: While standing upright, rest one foot on a table or chair in front of you.
 Lean your upper body forward and grab the foot or thigh of your front leg: whichever you can reach.
 Hold for twenty seconds, then release.
 Repeat with the other leg.

 - Seated Stretch: Sit on a mat or rug with your back upright.
-Lay one leg out in front of your body and one on your side, with the knee of the side leg bent so that your foot is near your groin.
+Lay one leg out in front of your body and one on your side, with the knee of the side leg, bent so that your foot is near your groin.
 Lean your torso forward and grab the toes or thigh of the front leg: whichever you can reach.
 Hold for twenty seconds, then release.
 Repeat with the other leg.

 - Prone Stretch: Lie on your back using a rug or mat.
-Lift one leg straight up in the air, at a 90 degree angle to the rest of your body.
-Grab the thigh of your upright leg with both hands, and pull it toward your upper body until you feel tension.
+Lift one leg straight up in the air, at a 90-degree angle to the rest of your body.
+Grab the thigh of your upright leg with both hands, and pull it toward your upper body until you feel a tension.
 Hold for twenty seconds, then return to the starting position.
 Repeat the movement with your other leg.

 Calf Stretches to Prevent: